 There is a great hunger for new cars.
 The average car here is a huge pickup.
 Besides there is a great demand for expensive, luxurious cars.
 The German manufacturer Mercedes produces in Thailand and has a significant growth in sales.

-Years ago I always wondered why Thai roads were built always so very broad, often in the size of motorways with three, four lanes per direction, although there was only very little, sometimes almost no traffic at all on them.
+Years ago I always wondered why Thai roads were built always so very broad, often in the size of motorways with three, four lanes or more in one direction, although there was only very little, sometimes almost no traffic at all on them.
 The only answer I had was that the Thai decision makers have a huge growth expectation, besides from corrupt connections between politicians and the construction sector.
 Well, now it comes out that there is really such an enormous traffic growth in Thailand.
 Yet I didn't find a statistic on annual traffic growth in Thailand, but it looks to me that the traffic doubled within the last few years.
-The streets fill with cars, motorbikes and trucks, with noise, dust, dirt and danger.
+The streets fill with cars, motorbikes and trucks, with noise, smog, dust, dirt and danger.

 Factually the most (Thai) people can not drive a car.
 Well, they can drive, so long the road is broad and they drive only straight on.
 But, when it gets a bit tricky they quickly fail.
 One for example never sees someone here driving backwards into a parking gap.
 It's too difficult.
 The drivers have seemingly problems enough to leave a gap.

 Also, I have never seen a driving school in Thailand.
 Actually I don't really know how one get's a driver's licence here, but I am pretty sure it's mostly about paying a price.

 I frequently observe people coming from sideroads entering a main road, and they don't take a look for if the road is free.
 They just look straight forward into the direction they want to go [!] and simply drive on.
 They drive as they would walk as a pedestrian (and even then it's a fatal mistake not to check if the road is free or not).